 Decades later, at the 2008 Founders Day dinner at Fort Lewis, a tableful of classmates reminisced about how much that football team had meant to us.
 Gary’s name came up.

 “Great athlete.”
 “Great guy.”
 People nodded.
-One of my classmates said, “You know, Gary was the first African-American ever to play for Army.”
+One of my classmates said, “You know, Gary was the first African-American ever to play football for Army.”
 Everyone emphatically protested.
 That couldn’t possibly be true, we argued.
 For one thing, we had come to West Point in 1965, and African-American players in Division 1 weren’t exactly a novelty by then.
 For another, well, we just all would have known about it, if that had been the case.
 Gary was such a seamless part of the team, and of the class, we would surely have known that.

 - Michie Stadium (MIKE-ey) is West Point’s football stadium, named for Dennis Michie, USMA 1893, who played football at West Point and was Army’s first football coach.
 He was killed in the Spanish American War in Cuba in 1898, aged 28.